-The concrete city found on the south side of the river has worked as a huge canvas for graffiti artists for decades.
-With some of the biggest legal writing spots in the UK, it’s easy to find work by the next Banksy, or even a piece by the man himself.
-Consult our guide on the best spots to see street art in the area.
+London’s South Bank has worked as a huge canvas for graffiti artists for decades.
+With some of the biggest legal writing spots in the UK, it’s easy to find street art by the next Banksy or even a piece by the man himself.

-Bridges naturally attract graffiti writers, but this railway line has enjoyed an official lick of paint by Stik, known for large-scale images of friendly, minimally etched people.
-Using a bright yellow backdrop to lighten up the concrete, the artist painted a whole crowd of his trademark stick people before inviting amateurs to customise them as they saw fit.
+Bridges naturally attract graffiti writers, but this railway line has enjoyed an official lick of paint by Stik, who is known for his images of friendly, minimally etched people.
+In 2013, using a bright yellow backdrop to lighten up the concrete, the British artist painted a whole crowd of his trademark stick people before inviting amateurs to customise them as they saw fit.

 Over the years, this multi-disciplinary arts centre has commissioned numerous artists to produce large-scale works across the building’s many walls, walkways and concrete staircases – often to coincide with cultural festivals.
-Recent iterations have included two fighting squirrels by ROA, creepy figures by Phlegm and beautiful typography by Bread Collective, with plenty more expected with the reopening of the Hayward Gallery in 2018.
+Most notable pieces include two fighting squirrels by Belgian artist ROA, creepy figures by Sheffield-based Phlegm and beautiful typography by East London

 ’s Bread Collective, which were all completed in 2013 as part of a Southbank Centre project.